MonsteRico/led-dashboard/modules/env/README.md

 ## File Operations

 The service reads and writes to the `.env` file in the project root directory.
+If the file doesn't exist, it will be created automatically with a helpful header comment.
 The file format follows standard environment variable syntax:

 ```
+# LED Dashboard Environment Variables
+# This file contains environment variables for the LED Dashboard application
+# Edit these values through the web interface or manually
+#
+# Generated on: 2024-01-01T00:00:00.000Z
+#

 VARIABLE_NAME=value
 ANOTHER_VARIABLE=another_value
 ```

+**Note**: The `.env` file is automatically ignored by git (as specified in `.gitignore`), so your sensitive environment variables will not be committed to version control.

 ## Usage